• Skip to primary navigation

 Process steps of making the granola mix.

-1. Add the old fashioned oats, honey roasted peanuts, ground almonds and salt in a large mixing bowl and stir together.
+1. Add the old fashioned oats, honey roasted peanuts, almond flour and salt in a large mixing bowl and stir together.

 2. In a smaller mixing bowl combine and whisk together the olive oil, peanut butter, maple syrup and vanilla extract into a smooth mixture.